stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

     python3 --version

-If you need to run the _pip_ utility for Python 3, always use the command _pip3_:
+If you need to run the _pip_ utility, rather than setting up a development environment with pipenv, always use the command _pip3_:

     pip3 --version

 The [Python Guide tutorial](http://docs.python-guide.org/en/latest/dev/virtualenvs/) shows you how to work with _pipenv_.

-## A Lightweight Setup for Python 2 Development

-If you only need to work with Python 2, you can just use the copy of Python that is part of macOS, and add some tools.

-First, install _pip_:

-    easy_install --user pip

-Then add this to your $PATH:

-    $HOME/Library/Python/2.7/bin

-Use _pip_ to install [virtualenv](https://virtualenv.pypa.io/en/stable/):

-    pip install --user virtualenv

-You can now use _virtualenv_ to create Python 2 virtual environments and manage the packages within them using _pip_, all inside your home directory, and without modifying any system files.

 # SQL Databases